Milldrew/warmup/00-tour/README.md

 4. Generate a component named heroes
 5.  add a property named heroName and assign it to a string
 6. Make the heroes component display the heroes name in an h2 header
-7. Show the heroes component by Ading it to the
+7. Show the heroes component by adding it to the app component
+8. In core/types/tour-of-heroes.types.ts create a Hero interface with an id an a name 9.